 - 3. Describe the basis for assigning the priority given to each category of priority needs. - 4.
-Identify any obstacles to meeting underserved needs. - 3-5 Year Strategic Plan Priority Housing Needs response: - 1.
-Priority housing needs as defined by the Housing Needs Table are primarily in the area of affordability for renter families at or below 30 percent of AMI and renter families at or below 50% of AMI.
+Identify any obstacles to meeting underserved needs.

+3-5 Year Strategic Plan Priority Housing Needs response:

+1. Priority housing needs as defined by the Housing Needs Table are primarily in the area of affordability for renter families at or below 30 percent of AMI and renter families at or below 50% of AMI.
 In total, 3,569 renter households have cost burdens in excess of 30 percent of income and 2,976 renter households have cost burdens in excess of 50 percent of income when the renter household's income is below 30 percent of AMI.
-In total, 2,172 renter households have cost burdens in excess of 30 percent of income and 662 renter households have cost burdens in excess of 50 percent of income when the renter household's income is between 30 and 50 percent of AMI.
+In total, 2,172 renter households have cost burdens in excess of 30 percent of income and 662 renter households have cost burdens in excess of 50 percent of income and 662 renter households have cost burdens in excess of 30 percent of income and 50 percent of AMI.